Online Art Marketplaces

 • Type: Curated online art marketplace.

 • Description: Singulart is an online gallery that represents artists from over 80 countries.
-It offers a curated selection of artworks and focuses on giving exposure to both emerging in the primary market and established artists most often in the secondary market.
+It offers a curated selection of artworks and focuses on giving exposure to both emerging in the primary market and famous artists most often in the secondary market.
 Artists are selected through an application process to ensure quality and diversity in their offerings.
 However, the offer becomes very large, reducing the personal representation efforts and focusing, slowly but surely, on more quantity.

 • Commission Rate: 50% commission on each sale.